 In this method, you can either squeeze a lemon in a bowl with some salt and apply the mixture on stained areas or use them separately one by one.

-Finally, after a few hours, you can scrub it off to bring up the cleaned surface.
+Finally, after a few hours, you can scrub it off to bring back the lost shine.

-This method can also be used to remove rust stains from clothes.
+This method can be used to remove rust stains from clothes as well.

 Everyone uses aluminum foil but only a few homeowners know that it can be used to clean rust from iron and stainless/chromed steel.

-Aluminum reacts with the rust and thus creates a material that can be scrubbed off easily.
+Aluminum reacts with the rust and creates a material that can be scrubbed off easily.

 You need to create a mixture of salt and water or a cold drink.
 Now, dip aluminum foil ball in the solution and apply it on the rusted surface.